 Dr. Battistone received his medical degree from Duke University in 1991.
 He completed all of his postgraduate training at the University of Utah Health Sciences Center, which included internal medicine internship and residency, an additional year as chief medical resident, and a two-year fellowship in rheumatology.

-As of January 2017, Dr. Battistone reported no external relationships.
+As of June 2019, Dr. Battistone reported the following external relationships.